kousik23naskar/Stock_price_prediction/README.md

 We use a publicly available dataset of historical stock prices, which includes data for various assets such as Apple Inc. (AAPL), Microsoft Corporation (MSFT), and Bitcoin (BTC).
 The dataset contains key features like:

 - **Opening Price:** The price of the asset at the start of the trading day.
-- **Closing Price:** The price of the asset at the end of the trading day.
+- **Adjusted Close Price:** The closing price of the asset adjusted for any corporate actions such as stock splits and dividends.
 - **Volume:** The total number of shares or units traded during the day.
 - **High Price:** The highest price at which the asset traded during the day.
 - **Low Price:** The lowest price at which the asset traded during the day.